Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Springtime in Paris | © Florencia Potter

 Spring in Paris is undoubtedly one of the best times of the year to visit the French city.
-This is thanks to a very pleasant climate with mild temperatures and a wide variety of events and activities typical of these months.
+This is thanks to a very pleasant climate with mild temperatures and a great variety of events and activities typical of these months.
+If you want to or are going to travel to the historic city in spring, in this post I share with you a list of the best things to do during this time and all the useful information about it.

-2. Take the opportunity to go to the terraces of the cafés in the Montmartre district
+1. Go to the terraces of the cafés in the Montmartre district

 Montmartre district| ©Ed Webster